matrix-construct/construct/doc/SETUP.md

 * If you are employing a reverse-proxy you must review the apropos section in the [TROUBLESHOOTING](TROUBLESHOOTING.md#trouble-with-reverse-proxies-and-middlewares) guide or the server may not operate correctly.

+* Logging to files is only enabled by default for CRITICAL, ERROR, and WARNING.
+It is not enabled by default for the INFO level.
+To enable, use `conf set ircd.log.info.file.enable true`.